GeoFoxit/PacManProjects/README.md

 ![Pac-Man searching for food](https://github.com/ngbolin/pacman_projects/blob/master/images/pacman.jpg)

+## Projects

-There are 5 projects in total:
+There are 5 projects in total, each focusing on specific segments of the course:

 **Search**